Learning Deep Morphological Networks with Neural Architecture Search: Morphological Architecture Search (MAS)

-The decoder of NAO\cite{luo2019neural}, which is similar to the decoder in the DNN model, the decoder in NAO is responsible for decoding out the string tokens in $x$, taking $e_{x}$ as input.
-Mathematically the decoder is denoted as function $\mathrm{D}: \mathrm{C} \rightarrow \mathrm{X}$ which decodes the input taking $e_{x}$.
-The training process consist of optimizing the following loss : $\sum_{x \in X} \log P_{D}(x \mid E(x))$.
+The decoder of NAO \cite{luo2019neural}, which is similar to the decoder in the DNN model, is responsible for decoding out the string tokens in $x$, taking $e_{x}$ as input.
+Mathematically, the decoder is denoted as function $\mathrm{D}: \mathrm{C} \rightarrow \mathrm{X}$, which decodes the input taking $e_{x}$.
+The training process consists of optimizing the following loss: $\sum_{x \in X} \log P_{D}(x \mid E(x))$.

-The Encode-Decoder will learn to build a latent space that can represent the space of architecture.
-The performance predictor learns to map this space to its performance for the given task.
-Finally, they generate new architecture by trying to find the one that has the best performance.
+The encodee-decoder learns to build a latent space that can represent the space of the architecture.
+The performance predictor learns to map this space onto its performance for the given task.
+Finally, a new architecture is generated by trying to determine which one has the best performance.

+In this work, NAO was our preferred NAS method for the following three reasons: \begin{itemize} \item NAO incorporates recent search strategies to reduce the computational cost (a Cell-Based Search Space and weight sharing). \item NAO can be executed with a small computational time. \item NAO allows the easy customization of the backbone architecture. \end{itemize}